Go Back

 • If using bacon, slice it into ~10cm long strips.

-• If using bacon, place some slices on top of each pancake.
-Make one layer of slices and another one on top of it at a 90° angle.
+• If using bacon, place some slices on top of the pancake now.
+Make one layer of parallel slices and another one on top of it at a 90° angle.

-• Cook for about five minutes until golden brown on one side.
+• Cook for 5-10 minutes or until golden brown on the bottom.

-• Flip the pancake(s) over and cook for another five minutes.
+• Flip the pancake(s) over and cook for another 5-10 minutes.

-• Throughout this whole process, regulate heat and add oil as needed to ensure even browning.
-Use spatulas occasionally to keep the round shape intact.
+• Throughout this whole process, regulate the heat and add oil as needed to ensure even browning.
+Keep the pancake in its round shape using your spatula.

 Add the toppings